Inside: Parents will learn how to be a positive parent with an aggressive child and a 5-step plan for handling aggressive behaviors with their child.

 I’m excited to share an excerpt from Rebecca Eanes’s new book, The Positive Parenting Workbook.
 This inspiring and inviting guide walks readers through the process of charting a new path toward greater emotional awareness, clear communication, and joyful parenting!
 Filled with encouraging prompts and plenty of room to record your progress, this interactive workbook/journal is for anyone who wants to deepen their relationships with their loved ones and learn how to be a positive parent.

 When we observe a child behaving aggressively, we often view this behavior as naughty, inconsiderate, or mean.
 This moves us to want to punish the child’s actions without giving thought to the feelings diving it.
-It helps to understand that, developmentally, young children cannot feel big emotions and simultaneously think about their actions.
+When dealing with anger management for kids, it helps to understand that, developmentally, young children cannot feel big emotions and simultaneously think about their actions.
 This requires left-brain logic to pair with right-brain emotion, and that integration takes time to mature and cannot be punished into a child.

 There are many ways we can help an immature child to manage his behavior during times of frustration until his brain allows for more self-control through positive parenting.